Insider-Threat/Insider-Threat/TTPs/IT1003-Collaboration with HR.md

 ## **Overview:**
 Collaborating and building a strong partnership with Human Resources departments is critical for building a successful Insider Threat program.
 This partnership will help you identify key policies and stakeholders you can rely on during an investigation or incident.
+As well as, providing information on employees that are on Performance Improvement Plans (PIP), facing disciplinary action, or part of a layoff.

 ## **Example Scenario:**